 Activity Interval Check cable connections and plugs 1x annually Clean fans, see Fan cleaning.
 1x annually Then carry out a fan test.
 The fan test can be started by going to Service menu > Fan test .
-Note: There are no fans fitted in the PLENTICORE MP S G3 .

 POSSIBLE DAMAGE

 Dirty or blocked fans mean that the inverter is not adequately cooled.
 Insufficient cooling of the inverter may result in power reduction or the failure of the system.